Fed rate hikes are over, economists say. Here's what experts say you should do with your money.

 - 3 mortgage rate scenarios that could occur in 2024

+According to HousingWire, most real estate experts think mortgage rates will range from 7% to 7.6% in the first part of the year and drift down into 6% territory by the end of 2024.

-Even if rates drop below 7%, buying a home would remain relatively expensive given that home prices are about 40% higher than prior to the pandemic.
+Even if mortgage rates drop below 7%, that remains well above their level in January 2022 of 3.2%, HousingWire notes.
+And buying a home would remain relatively expensive given that home prices are about 40% higher than prior to the pandemic.

 The question is whether slightly lower mortgage rates could convince some homeowners to list their properties, given that many bought or refinanced their homes during the pandemic when rates were around 3%.
 That has made many unwilling to forego their existing loans in order to take on a new mortgage at a higher rate.